-In case you want to keep this enabled for a longer period, you might want to add it to the log rotation configuration.
+In case you want to keep this enabled for a longer period using log rotation and storing only "ProSpamFilter" responses, we suggest the following method:

 cPanel v54 has introduced some changes to the X3 theme which they have officially deprecated and plan to remove by the end of 2016.
 Unfortunately this can cause an issue with our plugin's icon for that particular theme, which might no longer be displayed properly.

 More details about X3 theme deprecation and scheduled removal can be found in cPanel's blog post here.

 We would strongly advise our customers to no longer use the X3 theme starting with v54 and switch to the new default one that cPanel recommends instead, for which they've also added a 'Retro' styling option to make it look like X3.